magedhelmy1/capillarydetection/contributing.md

 ## Becoming a maintainer

-You want to maintain the code, this is fanastic!
+You want to maintain the code; this is fantastic!
-Please send an email to magedaa@uio.no to discuss the discuss your availability and if we can support you in anyway to help maintain the repo.
+Please send an email to magedaa@uio.no to discuss your availability and support you in any way to help maintain the repo.

 ## License
 By contributing, you agree that your contributions will be licensed under its Attribution-NonCommercial 4.0 International.